KamelZar/CyberQuestKids/README.md

 This project is part of the Devoxx4Kids initiatives, aimed at making technology accessible and understandable for children.
 The playful approach allows addressing serious topics like cybersecurity in an age-appropriate manner for young audiences.

+## 🎨 Assets Attribution

+### 🎵 Music
+All background music files are sourced from [Pixabay](https://pixabay.com/) - royalty-free music under Pixabay License.
+No copyright restrictions apply for educational use.

+### 🖼️ Images
+Background images and visual assets are generated using **Google Studio AI** (formerly Google Bard).
+These AI-generated images are created specifically for this educational project.

 ---

 **Author:** Kamel Zaraoui